 Final Examination.
-The examination is conducted at least 10 days prior to graduation.
-Requirements for thesis submission and format are posted on the WFU Graduate School Web site.
-The examination covers the thesis and knowledge in related areas.
+Requirements for thesis submission and format are posted on the WFU Graduate School Web site. (http://graduate.wfu.edu) The examination covers the thesis and knowledge in related areas.
 The possible committee decisions are unconditional pass, pass upon rectifying deficiencies, and fail.
 If a student fails, he/she may be reexamined only once.